Timer#

 });

-The callback is executed once per expiration.
-If the reactor is delayed and multiple expirations occur, the callback is invoked multiple times accordingly.
+The callback is invoked once per expiration.
+If the reactor is delayed and multiple expirations have accumulated, the callback is called once for each missed expiration.

 Cancel a timer#